Grupo Pegasso: History

-Pegasso's second album, Se Tambalea ("It’s in shambles” (our love)), was released in 1982 in Mexico and the United Stay this time, Garza and Camacho had left and were replaced by new members Marco Vinicio (drums) and Reynaldo Flores (synthesizers).
+Pegasso's second album, Se Tambalea ("It shambles”), was released in 1982 in Mexico and the United States.
+During the production of Pegasso’s third album Luz Y Sonido (“Light and Sound”) a.k.a.
+El No Te Quiere (“He Doesn’t Love You”) released in 1983, Garza and Camacho had left and were replaced by new members Marco Vinicio (drums) and Reynaldo Flores (synthesizers).
 Reynaldo Flores would go on to gain acclaim and fame as a keyboardist.
 By 1985 the band had become something bigger than they ever imagined and their pride started showing up, with them having small misunderstandings.
 To resolve these issues, the main band members become equal partners.
 These being Emilio Reyna, Miguel Quiroz, Federico Estevan, Jose Santos, and the 5th one (which would be the tie breaking decision in case of a tie in important decisions) Roberto Benavidez, who at the time was their representative/promoter.
 Like it always ends up being when money is involved, one band member wants to be earning more money than others and this was the case with Federico who felt he was the owner of the band and was taking 50% of the total earnings while the rest of the band members had to split amongst themselves the other 50%.
 These same band members decide to take drastic matters and convene a band meeting with Federico and in a majority of votes decide to oust Federico from the band after he refused to bargain with them in receiving equal pay among all band members.
 Estevan was faced with the task of obtaining new band members to continue playing as Pegasso.
 Ironically, he ends up bringing in Juan Antonio Espinoza as the lead singer once again (same Juan Antonio that had done him wrong the first time).
 Emilio Reyna kept on using the name Pegasso, something that bothered Federico Estevan, so he was forced to use the name "Pegasso del Pollo Estevan".
 Emilio Reyna kept using the name “Pegasso” even after Federico was ousted from the band, thinking that they were legally doing so, not realizing that Federico Estevan had already registered the name Grupo Pegasso under his name.
 Estevan decided to defend the band’s trademarked name to court.
 The legal battle lasted for about 10 years and Estevan eventually won.